williaumwu/demo1-aws_ec2_server/README.md

       folder: stacks
 EOF
 ```

+This explicit approach is the quickest way to get started to import the Terraform code as a Config0 execgroup and the Config0 stack that refers to this Terraform code.
+The implicit approach is the easiest way to manage and scale the imports moving forward.

 After completing these steps:
 1. Check in your code and have Config0 evaluate this repository for additions/changes